Outpox/moments-webext/README.md

 ## Moments.yt web-extension

-Allows you to easily share Moments on moments.yt straight from Youtube.
+Allows you to easily share Moments on [Moments.yt](Moments.yt) straight from Youtube.

 Wip, not yet available on the market places.